Afghan refugees, migrants protest in UAE over uncertain future | Law-Order

 Afghan refugees and migrants living in limbo at a United Arab Emirates (UAE) facility for nearly a year since being evacuated from Afghanistan held fresh protests this week over what they say is a slow and opaque resettlement process.

+An Emirati official acknowledged in a written statement to Reuters that there were frustrations and that the process of resettlement has taken longer than the UAE had wanted.
+The official said the UAE was continuing to work with the U.S. Embassy in Abu Dhabi, the capital, to process the Afghans housed in the facility so that they could be resettled in a "timely manner."

-One boy held a small banner that read: "One year is enough!"
-Emirati authorities and the U.S. Embassy in Abu Dhabi had no immediate comment about the protests or resettlement process.
+"The UAE remains committed to this ongoing cooperation with the U.S. and other international partners to ensure that Afghan evacuees can live in safety, security, and dignity,” the official said.
+The U.S. Embassy had no immediate comment about the protests or resettlement process.

 "Nearly one year, we have been here in detention and the camp is like a modern prison.
-No one is allowed to go out, they don't know when (we) will be settled permanently to any country," one of the Afghans said on the condition of anonymity.
-Protests first erupted at the facility in February after the resettlement process appeared to have stalled, prompting a visit by a senior U.S. State Department official who said all Afghans there would be resettled by August.
+No one is allowed to go out, they don't know when (we) will be settled permanently to any country," one of the Afghans said, speaking on condition of anonymity.
+Protests first erupted at the facility in February after the resettlement process appeared to have stalled, prompting a visit by a U.S. State Department senior official who said all Afghans there would be resettled by August.

 UAE officials have said the country offered to temporarily host thousands of Afghans evacuated on behalf of the United States and other Western nations after Afghanistan's Western-backed government collapsed and the Taliban took over.
 Others arrived later on chartered flights.
 The UAE, like other Gulf states, typically does not accept refugees.